sam-ghala/model_poisoning/README.md

 - [ ] Results analysis
 - [ ] Poisoning to implement faulty code / answers

+## Ethical Considerations

+This reproduction of the backdoor paper is for educational purposes only to aid in:
+- Understanding AI safety vulnerabilities
+- Improving detection of backdoor attacks
+- Contributing to safer AI systems

+**Do not:**
+- Deploy backdoored models in production
+- Distribute poisoned models without clear warnings
+- Use techniques for malicious purposes

 ## License

 Distributed under the terms of the [MIT license](LICENSE).